adaltas/node-nikita/packages/lxd/src/file/push.coffee.md

           'source':
             type: 'string'
             description: '''
-            File to push in the form of "<path>".
+            Path to the file to push to the container on your local machine.
             '''
           'target':
             type: 'string'
             description: '''
-            File destination in the form of "<path>".
+            Path to the destination of the file once it has been pushed to the container.
             '''
           'uid':
             type: ['integer', 'string']